 How the World Feels About Valentine’s Day

-Valentine’s Day is the one day a year when you can take your special someone by the hand, look them in the eye, and say, “I’ve set a price on our love, and here it is, in gift form.”
+Valentine’s Day is the one day of the year when you can take your special someone by the hand, look them in the eye, and say, “I’ve set a price on our love, and here it is, in gift form.”

-Valentine’s Day is a commercial holiday.
-And we all know it.
-According to a global survey, more than half of all people in the ENTIRE world think Valentine’s Day is too commercialized.
+Valentine’s Day is a commercial holiday and we all know it.
+As a matter of fact, a global survey found that more than half of all people in the ENTIRE world think Valentine’s Day is too commercialized.

 52% of people overall said the holiday is too commercial and most of them will protest by not spending any money on it.